 - Inappropriate photography or recording.
 (Please note that sessions will be recorded in the event platform, CC-licensed, and shared by the organizers through official channels.
 Presenters agree to these terms as part of their application process to present.)

 - Unwelcome sexual attention.
 This includes, but is not limited to, sexualized comments or jokes and unwelcome sexual advances.

 - Deliberate intimidation, stalking or following (online or in person).

 - Advocating for, or encouraging, any of the above behavior.

 - Sustained disruption of community events, including talks and presentations.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning and without refund.
+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate: this could include giving a warning to the offending party, removing the offending party from the virtual event, and/or a temporary ban or permanent expulsion from the community without warning.

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Harassment and other code of conduct violations reduce the value of our event for everyone.
 We want you to be safe and happy at our event.
 People like you make our event a better place.

-Conference staff will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
-We value your attendance.
+Conference staff will assist those experiencing harassment to feel safe for the duration of the conference.
+We value your participation.